Overwintering Cool and Dark

 What happens if I skip an overwintering?

 Sometimes you don’t have a choice and can’t overwinter your plants in a cool, frost free environment.
 If the outdoor climate most likely will kill them, you don’t have any other option than to keep on growing them in a bright spot indoors.
-Since the schedule in Planta is set for overwintering your plant somewhere cool and dark, we recommend you to set a custom schedule for watering and fertilizing during the winter months.
+In that case, skip the "Prepare for winter" task scheduled for the plant, and Planta will automatically adjust the watering interval to be more frequent and adapted for a skipped dormancy.

 Plants that have evolved to go dormant during the colder/darker season of the year can become stressed if not allowed to go dormant.
-This might make them weaker in the long run.
+This can make them weak in the long run, or sometimes result in a lack of blooms the following year.